 Courtesy hours are in effect 24 hours a day, seven days a week.
 Courtesy hours mean that you will respect the rights and privileges of other residents.
 The noise level must not interfere with those students who want and need to study at any given time.
 If you are asked to be quiet, you should respond promptly and courteously.

-**If an alarm, stereo, or television is left on at a high volume and the resident is not present in the room, Housing & Residence Life reserves the right to enter the room and turn off equipment.
+**If an speaker or television is left on at a high volume and the resident is not present in the room, Housing & Residence Life reserves the right to enter the room and turn off equipment.

 DOOR POLICY (ENTRANCE/EXIT)

-Certain electrical appliances are permitted in the residence halls (i.e. TVs, CD and DVD players, clocks, irons, hairdryers, and shavers).
-However, some appliances can be a health and safety hazard.
-These items are prohibited and include but are not limited to hot plates, microwave ovens (except as provided by housing), space heaters, air conditioners, refrigerators, toaster ovens, halogen torchiere’ lamps (above 50 watts) and George Foreman grills.
+The following items are prohibited and include but are not limited to hot plates, microwave ovens (except as provided by housing), space heaters, air conditioners, refrigerators, toaster ovens, extension cords, halogen torchiere’ lamps (above 50 watts) and George Foreman grills.
 Equipment not in compliance with safety standards will not be permitted in rooms.
 If you have a question about an item, you should ask your Housing Coordinator.
-Depending on the number of electrical appliances you bring to your room, you may be required to purchase a UL approved power strip with a breaker.
-Extension cords are prohibited.

 Depending on the volume of use, the elevator may take a few seconds or several minutes to arrive.
 Nothing you do will make the elevator respond more quickly.
 Pulling on doors or bouncing on the floor of the elevator will damage it and can be dangerous.
 Students are expected to follow all posted elevator guidelines/ notifications.